medic/cht-docs/content/en/apps/guides/hosting/4.x/logs.md

 * healthcheck
 * upgrade-service

+## Setting log level

+By default, the CHT server logs are set to the `info` level.
+To change the log level to `debug`, you can set the `NODE_ENV` environment variable to `development`.
+A log level of `debug` can affect system performance and cause log files sizes to grow rapidly.
+It is recommended to temporarily set the log level to `debug` only when needed for troubleshooting.

+## Viewing logs

 First, find the actual names of the containers with the  `docker ps --format '{{.Names}}'`  command which should show something like this:

 ```